Generic selectors

 Arsenal are the capital's dominant team at the moment.
 Photo by Icon sport

 Despite making up a fraction of the country in terms of land mass, it is perhaps no surprise that the capital is home to seven top-flight clubs, the most on this list.
 London has some huge sides further down the pyramid too, with the likes of Millwall and Charlton looking to return to the top once again.
+We have also created a London football ground map to help you navigate them all.

 • Arsenal